About the global study

 In some cases, founders requested that their names not be shared publicly due to safety or legal concerns.
 In many of these cases, it was because members of their teams were operating in countries where press freedom is extremely limited, or were living in exile.

 Despite assurances that we take many precautions to keep financial data private, we understand that not all participants feel comfortable answering our questions, especially those related to annual revenue, annual expenses, and starting capital for the organization.
-As a result, the data analysis and insights in the report are based on the representative sample that we’ve collected in this research project.
-Here are the number of media organizations that answered our financial questions in each of the three regions: In Europe: 378 media profiles include financial data; in Latin America: 291 of the media profiles include financial data, and in the U.S. and Canada: 333 include financial data.

-In some countries the data is limited, because we found so few media outlets that qualified based on our criteria.
-Where the data was not consistent among all research partners, we were not able to provide the same level of insights for all three regions.
 In a few cases, where there was considerable information publicly available about media that are especially important in their countries, we used desk research to create some of the profiles in the directory.

 Explore the media directory